Ancestor Veneration For Beginners: How to Honour Your Ancestors

 How to Create An Ancestor Altar

-If you’re interested in inviting your ancestors into your life more permanently then try setting up an ancestor altar.
+If you want to invite your ancestors into your life more permanently, then try setting up an ancestor altar.

-If you practice Hellenism, I would advise you to keep your altar to the dead away from any Ouranic altars.
+If you practice Hellenism, keep your altar to the dead separate from any Ouranic altars.

 Ancestor Altar Ideas